johanbook/cooking/docs/recipes/Italian/bolognese_sauce.md

 - Add passata and basil.
 Let cook on low heat for an hour.
 Taste, season and then cook for another 30 min.

-### Assembling the lasagna
+## Variations

-- The pasta in final layer should be covered in Béchamel sauce!
+- The minced meat can be swapped for red lentils.
+However, doing so the lentils should not be added til the end of the cooking.